 (2) The sump was investigated by Mark Smith and starts as a duck for about 15m.
 The passage turns a corner and properly sumps but with no belay points for a dive line.

 (Although some of this extension has been surveyed, it has not been tied back to a known survey station due to equipment failure.)
-[Info from Alex Ritchie]

 Sketch of extension (p45 logbook)

 All the survey pieces were brought together in a drawn-up survey by Diane Arthurs and Simon Cornhill in July 2016 and updated after the August 2019 discoveries.
-Note that the p30 down to Tilberthwaite is not labelled on the current survey and that there is a major error at "Pitch 7".
+Note that the p30 down to Tilberthwaite is not labelled on the current survey and that there was a major error at "Pitch 7".
 (See above.)

 Link to entry in the Cave Diving Sump Index.

-References: anon., 2006d (summer logbook); anon., 2011e (autumn logbook); anon., 2011f (Christmas logbook); anon., 2012b (Easter logbook); anon., 2012e (autumn logbook); Corrin Juan, 2013a; anon., 2013b (Easter logbook); anon., 2013d (summer logbook); anon., 2014b (Easter logbook); anon., 2014d (autumn logbook); Papard Philip, Corrin Juan and Smith Peter, 2014; anon., 2015d (autumn logbook); anon., 2016b (Easter logbook); anon., 2016d (autumn logbook); anon., 2017b (Easter logbook); anon., 2019d (summer logbook); anon., 2019e (autumn logbook)anon., 2021a (January, February logbook); anon., 2022c (summer logbook); anon., 2023b (Easter logbook); anon., 2023c (summer logbook); anon., 2024a (January, February logbook)
+References: anon., 2006d (summer logbook); anon., 2011e (autumn logbook); anon., 2011f (Christmas logbook); anon., 2012b (Easter logbook); anon., 2012e (autumn logbook); Corrin Juan, 2013a; anon., 2013b (Easter logbook); anon., 2013d (summer logbook); anon., 2014b (Easter logbook); anon., 2014d (autumn logbook); Papard Philip, Corrin Juan and Smith Peter, 2014; anon., 2015d (autumn logbook); anon., 2016b (Easter logbook); anon., 2016d (autumn logbook); anon., 2017b (Easter logbook); anon., 2019d (summer logbook); anon., 2019e (autumn logbook)anon., 2021a (January, February logbook); anon., 2022c (summer logbook); anon., 2023b (Easter logbook); anon., 2023c (summer logbook); anon., 2024a (January, February logbook); anon., 2024b (Easter logbook)

 Entrance pictures : yes : distant views

-Underground pictures : yes : Easter 2012 : Easter 2013, Lake Tilberthwaite climb above sump : April 2023 : August 2023: Third South Passage : August 2023 1st South Passage
+Underground pictures : yes : Easter 2012 : Easter 2013, Lake Tilberthwaite climb above sump : April 2023 : August 2023: Third South Passage : August 2023 1st South Passage : Easter 2024

 Videos : Exploration beyond Bassenthwaite Water, 2019 :